borisdj/EFCore.BulkExtensions/CONTRIBUTING.md

 👍 First off, thanks for taking the time to contribute! 👍<br>
 Working together we can make a better tool for everyone.

+## Code of Conduct

+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+By making a PullRequest Contributor assigns the copyright to the project owner.

 ### Where do I go from here?

 If you've noticed a bug or have an idea about new feature you can open a issue.